Iconic Beaches, Ranked

 Here, pastel-colored homes rest beside restaurants' outdoor patios and the neon lights of nightclubs as expensive and flashy sports cars cruise along A1A.
 Sure, there was a period when it looked like South Beach would die out, but a 1980s rejuvenation has kept it on the world's radar.

-South Beach has been Instagrammed more than 7.5 million times, and another 11.5 million posts are tagged #miamibeach!
-This love does mean crowds — last year, 23 million people visited — but then again, people-watching is part of the fun.
+South Beach has been Instagrammed millions of times.
+This love does mean crowds — over 20 million people visit per year — but then again, people-watching is part of the fun.

 2. Whitehaven Beach, Australia